StrangeBeeCorp/docs/docs/thehive/administration/organizations/add-users-to-an-organization.md

     **Login**

-    The user's email address used for login.
+    The login used for the user to sign in.
+It can be an email address or another identifier.

     **Name**